-IAS 1:51(a) Name of entity.
+IAS 1.51(a) Name of entity.

-IAS 1:138 Various details of the reporting entity.
+IAS 1.138 Various details of the reporting entity.

-Annual report and financial statements For the year ended 31 December 2023
+Annual report and financial statements For the year ended 31 December 2024

-Contents 11 Consolidated statement of compranalysed by function of expense) rehensive income (single statement approach, 15 Consolidated statement of compr statement approach, analysed by na rehensive income (statement one of the two ature of expense) 17 Consolidated statement of comprehensive income (statement two of the two statement approach, analysed by nature of expense) 19 Consolidated statement of financial position 23 Consolidated statement of cash flows 27 Consolidated statement of changes in equity 35 Index to notes forming part of the consolidated financial statements 37 Notes forming part of the consolidated financial statements Country of inc orporation of parent company: [Please provide details] Legal form: [Please provide details] Principal activities: The nature of the entities operations and its principal activities are set out in note 8 Directors: [Names]
+Contents 11 Consolidated statement of comprehe by function of expense) nsive income (single statement approach, analysed 15 Consolidated statement of comprehe approach, analysed by nature of expe ensive income (statement one of the two statement ense) 17 Consolidated statement of comprehe approach, analysed by nature of expe ensive income (statement two of the two statement ense) 19 Consolidated statement of financial p osition 23 Consolidated statement of cash flows 27 Consolidated statement of changes in equity 35 Index to notes forming part of the consolidated financial statements 37 Notes forming part of the consolidated financial statements Country of incorporation of parent company: [Please provide details] Legal form: [Please provide details] Principal activi ties: The nature of the entities operations and its principal activities are set out in note 8 Directors: [Names]